alisw/alibuild/troubleshooting.markdown

 ## Common issues

+### I have an error while compiling AliPhysics / AliRoot.

+Notice that in general this kind of errors are not really aliBuild related, but they are genuine issues in either AliRoot and AliPhysics.
+To get the accurate and fastest feedback, the "best practice" is to do the following:

+- Make sure you have the latest version of both AliPhysics **and** AliRoot.
+If not, update to it and rebuild.
+Most likely someone else has already noticed your problem and fixed it. aliBuild will actually remind you of doing so if you are using master.
+- If you still have a message, read what the error log for your package is saying and try to extract the first error.
+In general you can simply look for the first occurrence of `***` or `error:` and try to read a few lines around there.
+- Try to find out who modified the files with an error last.
+This can be done by cd-ing into `AliRoot` / `AliPhysics`, issuing:

+      git log @{yesterday}.. -- <name-of-the-file-with-error>

+  and reading who was the author of the last few commits.
+- Write a message to `alice-project-analysis-task-force@cern.ch`
+  explaining the error.
+Make sure you report the first few lines of it you have identified above, and to include the author of the last changes in the problematic file.
+- Make sure you do **not** attach big log files since they will cause a traffic storm since the list has many participants and each one of them will get a copy of the attachment, even if not interested.
+A much better approach is to use a service like [CERNBox](https://cernbox.cern.ch), Dropbox or alikes which allow to share files by providing a link to them, rather than by attachment.

 ### What are the system prerequisites of alibuild?

 In principle aliBuild should now notify you for missing required system